gjermundgaraba/goodreads-backup/README.md

 # GoodReads Backup
-Python application that backs up your GoodReads shelves.
+Python application to back up your GoodReads shelves.

+Will use GoodReads API's to fetch data.

-Application not yet functioning.
+Application still in early infancy.
+The exact functionality is not yet determined.

+The reasoning behind this project was to save my lists in case GoodReads decide to delete them or in any way corrupts my data.
+GoodReads seems to have rather low quality in their software, so I don't really trust them to keep my data safe.

 Functionality and use cases not yet determined.
-Will change during development.
+Will probably change during development.

+If you want to chime in with ideas or even code, feel free to do so!